joshgerdes/jekyll-uno/_posts/2021-03-25-unable-to-start-windows-azure-guest-agent-it-s-in-a-disabled-state..md

 5\.
 Create a folder called OLD in "C:\ WindowsAzure" and move the old version of the agent to it and the folders that say Packages.
 6\.
 Install the service again using the link: [https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409 "https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409") or the latest agent available.
 7\.
 Restart the server.

+## Resolution #4

+1\.
+Migrate the Pagefile to a new disk
+2\.
+Set a limit on the pagefile